Patients and Families

-The Resilient Living Educational Series was an opportunity for members of the FOP community to come together virtually in 2020 to learn about ways to incorporate habits that support their mental and physical well-being in their day-to-day living.
+The Resilient Living Educational Series is an opportunity for members of the FOP community to come together to learn about ways to incorporate habits that support their mental and physical well-being in their day-to-day living.

 For translated subtitles of the recordings, follow these instructions.
 Please note that the subtitles provided are auto-translated.
 The translations are not professionally translated and may include some inaccuracies in names and meaning.

 We'll start this series off by looking at some of the important aspects of implementing resilient habits and learning why resilience is important for our mind and body.

 Emotional expressiveness is the awareness of basic emotions as they occur and the ability to process them appropriately.

 The ability to self-calm is using self-awareness to practice relaxation techniques and self-regulation skills to align our intellect, emotions, actions and words.

 Self-care is choosing healthy behaviors that balance the effects of emotional and physical stressors.